 Google Maps for mobile

-Available for iPhone, Android and BlackBerry
+Available for iPhone and Android

-What is Google Maps?
+How does it work?
 The app offers free turn-by-turn directions (with voice prompts if you choose to turn them on) whether you're travelling by car, by bike or walking.

 The mapping itself is like normal Google Maps, but less detailed.
-However, It moves fast and follows where you're going, so you can see if you're going the wrong way.
+However, it moves fast and follows where you're going, so you can see if you're going the wrong way.

 Waze GPS & social traffic app

-Available for iPhone, Android and BlackBerry
+Available for iPhone, Android and Blackberry

 What is Waze?
-Waze is a free GPS and social traffic app, available on iPhones, Androids and BlackBerrys.
+Waze is a free GPS and social traffic app, available on iPhones, Androids and Blackberrys.